Giles Terera: Career

 As well as his numerous stage appearances, Terera has made occasional appearances in film and television.
 His most notable television appearances was in the CBBC programme Horrible Histories, performing in all five series from 2009 to 2013.
 He has also appeared in BBC television show Doctors, and in the film London Boulevard.
 He also appeared in a televised production of Hamlet.
 In 2020 he appeared in a Channel4 television production Maxxx as Gbenga (Maxxx's father).

 Terera is also a filmmaker and musician.
 His first documentary, Muse of Fire, created with Dan Poole, centres on modern perspectives of Shakespeare, featuring interviews with actors and filmmakers such as Judi Dench, Ian McKellen, Jude Law, Julie Taymor, Fiona Shaw and Baz Luhrmann.
 The film premiered in autumn 2013 on BBC Four.

 Terera's credits as a musician, aside from appearing in numerous musical theatre productions, include composing scores for theatre and performing live as a solo musician.
 He also composed the score for Muse of Fire, and his vocals can be heard in several songs for Horrible Histories.

 In 2013, Terera curated and directed a series of events at the National Theatre as part of its 50th-anniversary celebrations entitled "Walk in the Light", which honoured the contribution of Black artists to British theatre.

 Terera was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to theatre.

 Terera featured as part of London's New Year celebrations for 2022.
 He opened the celebrations by delivering a poem referencing the impact and achievements made in 2021.

+In 2021, Terera published the book Hamilton and Me.

+In 2022, Terera performed "Wait for it" from Hamilton in the Platinum Jubilee celebration.

+Terera was awarded the Freedom of the City of London in 2023 in recognition of services to theatre.